-O Gilder Family Math Night: September
+O Gilder Family Math Night: October

-All families are invited to receive math centered activities focused on number sense, estimation and problem solving.
+All families are invited to actively participate in an evening of math centered activities focused on number sense, estimation and problem solving.

-O Gilder Family Science Night: April
+O Gilder Family Science Night: November

-All families are invited discover the fun science through engaging activities and an outdoor presentation from the Omaha Henry Doorly Zoo.
+All families are invited discover the fun of science through engaging activities and a presentation from the Omaha Henry Doorly Zoo.

-O Gilder Family Book Night: February
+O Gilder Family Books & Bingo Night: March